Dojo Review: Fast Transfers But Is It Worth It?

 The Dojo Pocket is a format of slim, smartphone-size and width card reader that has become increasingly common over recent years - Source: Dojo

-Only available after purchasing the Dojo Go, the Dojo Pocket is a more slimline alternative that offers much of the same features minus the ability to print physical receipts.
+Only available after purchasing the Dojo Go, the Dojo Pocket is a more slimline alternative that offers many of the same features, minus the ability to print physical receipts.

 Dojo Pocket key features